ttennebkram/nie-code-orig/README.md

 * Hand-coded web server.
 * Lots of XML utilities, featuring "include statements", AND the ability to change in memory but properly write back out to the separate files.

+We've talked about doing this for years, but just never got around to it... so now the code is even older ;-)

 Since we are no longer selling this code, and it had some cool capabilities, we're open sourcing it!, under Apache ASL2 https://www.apache.org/licenses/LICENSE-2.0